Parliament

 Some characters have a large influence on Members of Parliament, with numerous MPs relying on them to direct them on the King’s intentions and how they should vote on a given Act.
 There is no formal meeting planned for these characters – they arrange their own meeting or lobby privately.

 Each Member of Parliament will need to give their opinion on what Act should be raised, and how it should be voted on.
-This will be done by writing a note by 6pm on Saturday to the NPC Scriptorium.
+This will be done by writing a note by 6pm on Saturday to the designated Court staff (NPCs).

 The note must: